nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version is improving the detection of supported browsers for iOS WebView apps with customized user agent strings.
+This version is improving the detection of supported browsers htmlFor iOS WebView apps with customized user agent strings.

 ### **Changelog**

 ### Improved

-- detection of supported browsers for iOS WebView apps with customized user agent strings
+- detection of supported browsers htmlFor iOS WebView apps with customized user agent strings

 ## **[4.22.2]**